cheese-industries/skillalytics-scraper/README.md

-# Skillalytics scraper
+# Skillalytics Scraper
-Sports data scraping tool
+Sports data scraping tool and corresponding data output for use in sports analytics projects.